 If your username and password do not appear to be working and you are unable to change your password yourself, please do be in touch with us.

 Finding your way around

-To access different parts of Moodle, start by clicking or tapping this icon in the top left hand side of the page:
+To access different parts of Moodle, start by clicking or tapping on the Dashboard page.

 A menu will slide into view, with links to home, to the handbook and to all your modules as well as pages for safeguarding and academic development.
 Click or tap these links to move to another part of the site.